Arrow BOOK

 Who this treatment helps

-A thoracic epidural injection may be considered for people with:
+Thoracic epidural injection may be considered for people with:

-• Nerve‑related symptoms such as tingling, burning or numbness
+• Nerve related symptoms such as tingling, burning, or numbness

-• Pain aggravated by twisting, deep breathing or prolonged posture
+• Pain aggravated by twisting, deep breathing, or prolonged posture

 • Thoracic disc bulges or nerve root irritation